awsdocs/amazon-s3-developer-guide/doc_source/LLAbortMPUnet.md

 You can abort an in\-progress multipart upload by calling the `AmazonS3Client.AbortMultipartUploadAsync` method\.
 In addition to aborting the upload, this method deletes all parts that were uploaded to Amazon S3\.

 To abort a multipart upload, you provide the upload ID, and the bucket and key names that are used in the upload\.
 After you have aborted a multipart upload, you can't use the upload ID to upload additional parts\.
-For more information about Amazon S3 multipart uploads, see [Multipart Upload Overview](mpuoverview.md)\.
+For more information about Amazon S3 multipart uploads, see [Multipart upload overview](mpuoverview.md)\.

 The following C\# example shows how to abort an multipart upload\.
 For a complete C\# sample that includes the following code, see [Upload a file to an S3 Bucket using the AWS SDK for \.NET \(low\-level API\)](LLuploadFileDotNet.md)\.